Legal services

 Broadly speaking, these ‘licensable activities’ that your premises licence allows come under three headings:

 It is not just physical buildings that you can get licensed.
-You can also obtain a premises licence for buildings that are under construction, plus more unusual locations such as: mobile pizza vans, tents, marquees and even boats!
+You can also obtain a premises licence for buildings that are under construction, plus more unusual locations such as: tents, marquees and even boats!

 Once you obtain a premises licence, it is valid indefinitely.
 Although it can be lost at a premises licence review hearing.
 And it can also lapse if the holder dies, becomes incapacitated or insolvent and no premises licence transfer application has been made in time.

-To obtain your premises licence, you will also need at least one designated premises supervisor who holds a current personal licence if you wish to have a premises licence authorising the sale of alcohol.
+To obtain your premises licence, you will also need a designated premises supervisor who holds a current personal licence if you wish to have a premises licence authorising the sale of alcohol.

 Premises licence